Kelvinskell/CloudApp/README.md

 This tier also is also the only tier that can directly access the database - which resides in the Data tier.
 ### Technical Design
-- A **Lambda Function** is implemented here which polls the "login" **SQS Queue** in the phase 2 for execution
+- A **Lambda Function** is implemented here which polls the "login" **SQS Queue** in the phase 2 for execution status.
+  - The message from the **SQS Queue** is then passed over to the **API Gateway** in the presentation Tier.
-  - This phase also implements a "stop-ec2" **Lambda Function** that will be executed when the "Stop-instance" button in the Admin page is clicked.
+- This phase implements a "stop-ec2" **Lambda Function** that will be executed when the "Stop-instance" button in the Admin page is clicked.
   - This function will abruptly shutdown the specified EC2 instance.
-  - This phase also implements an "auth" **Lambda Function** which is used by **Amazon Cognito** to perform post authentication steps.
+- This phase also implements an "auth" **Lambda Function** which is used by **Amazon Cognito** to perform post authentication steps (Send **SNS Notification**).

  ## Logic Tier - Phase 2
  This is the second part of the logic tier and implements the core functionalities of this application.